Lesson 5 of 19

 The Plan You Want

 This is the sweet spot for OpenClaw.
-It handles the AI assistant, browser automation skills, and multiple messaging channels without breaking a sweat.
-Smaller plans can work for text-only setups, but 8 GB RAM gives you headroom.
+You want this plan or better — it handles the AI assistant, browser automation skills, and multiple messaging channels without breaking a sweat.

 What to Do